creativetechnologylab/python-for-beginners/introduction.md

 ```
 mamba activate <env-name>
 ```
-When an environment has been activated, using the `python` command will cause that particular environment's `python` to be used rather than that of the base environment.
+When an environment has been activated, using the `python` command will cause that particular environment's version of `python` to be used rather than that of the base environment.

 Using the `deactivate` command then allows you to return to the base environment: